Kangvai: Geography

-Kangvai is to the east of Thangjing Hill, one of the tallest peaks of the state, in Churachandpur district.
-The village stretches east-west from the foothills to the Tedim Road.
+Kangvai is at the eastern foothills of Thangjing Hill at the southwestern corner of the Imphal Valley.
+The village belongs to the Churachandpur district, which extends to the west as well as south of Kangvai.
+The village stretches east-west from the foothills to the Tedim Road (now part of NH-2).
 The area near Tedim Road is referred to as "Kangvai Bazar".
 The central portion of the village is called "Khawpi", which is the main settlement area, and the western portion at the foothills is called "Uzuak".
 Adjacent to the Uzuak area of Kangvai, to its south, is a smaller village called K. Kotlian (or K. Kawtlian), whose access to the outside world is through Kangvai.

 Kangvai Bazar is about 1 km north of Torbung.

 Torbung is considered to be partly in the Bishnupur district, even though it is to the south of Kangvai.

 This results in a complex boundary between two districts, which is difficult to depict on maps.
 (Note: For example, the map of Kangvai Subdivision by the Manipur Remote Sensing Applications Centre puts Kangvai itself outside the subdivision, but rather in the Moirang Subdivision of the Bishnupur district.)

 Adjacent to Kangvai, to its northeast, is a Meitei village called Phougakchao Ikhai, which is considered to be part of Torbung.

 Kangvai as well as Phougakchao Ikhai are on the bank of the Kangvai stream, which flows down from the Thangjing Hill and nominally drains into the Loktak Lake, but most of the water is used up for cultivation.